seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 I cannot blame the Scots that did besiege her,
 For she is all the treasure of our land;
 But call them cowards, that they ran away,
-Having so rich and fair a cause to stay.—
+Having so rich and fair a cause to stay.--
 Art thou there, Lodowick?
 Give me ink and paper.

 **LODOWICK**